 Rings are my favorite piece of jewelry to collect, wear, and make.
-Fortunately, the ring design possibilities are endless when you combine sterling silver wire with texturing tools such as hammers and files.
-(I prefer standard 8-gauge half-round, but you could use 6- to 10-gauge round, half-round, flat, or square wire as well.)
-Branch out to alternative metals such as copper, and you’ve multiplied your ring jewelry-making options even further.
+Fortunately, the ring making possibilities are endless when you combine sterling silver wire with texturing tools such as hammers and files.
+I prefer standard 8-gauge half-round, but you could use 6- to 10-gauge round, half-round, flat, or square wire as well.
+Branch out to alternative metals such as copper, and you’ve multiplied your ring making options even further.
 And then there are patinas you can add with products such as liver of sulfur. . . . endless!
-Here’s how to make simple textured sterling silver stack rings.
+Here’s a simple ring making tutorial to help you make simple silver stack rings.

 3-4″ piece of narrow paper, scissors

 8-gauge half-round sterling silver wire

 medium solder, solder pick